Single Bus Structure in Computer Organization: Key Components and its Functions

 Conclusion and Key Takeaways

-Single bus architecture demonstrates a straightforward, low-cost, and effective system design approach wherein all the system components use a common data path to communicate.
-Although in such a system the advantages such as simplicity and low cost are still present, its performance limitations make it a system unsuitable for heavy demand applications.
+Single bus architecture demonstrates a straightforward, low-cost, and effective system design approach wherein all system components use a common data path to communicate.
+While advantages such as simplicity and low cost are present, performance limitations make it unsuitable for heavy demand applications.

 Frequently Asked Questions